 - Being non-binary

 - Preferring a different name or pronouns

 - Having a name you can't spell with ASCII encoding (having proper UTF-8 handling is shockingly rare)

 Ms alvnq;/aef20 fjoiv2 born 01-01-1904 with email email@example.com.
-Disposable email services are surprisingly easy to use once you know about them and there's not a really good way around them for the portals since those serviced do accept email properly.
-If that's not an option I usually just leave.
+Disposable email services are surprisingly easy to use once you know about them, and there's not a good way around them for the portals since those serviced do accept email properly.
+If that's not an option, I usually leave.
 I like working in cafes, but not enough to put up with that kind of invasiveness.

-Now, after reading all this you might say "But Sam! they are just serving coffee, they can't be expected to know all this!" to which is say "yes, you're absolutely right!".
+Now, after reading all this, you might say "But Sam! they are just serving coffee, they can't be expected to know all this!" to which is say "yes, you're right!".
 I don't expect baristas or even business holders to be security experts or be able to hire one just to set up shop.
-But there is a very easy way to solve this, which is just follow these three simple steps:
+But there is a straightforward way to solve this, which is to follow these three simple steps:

 - Rename your WiFi network